Sainte-Geneviève-de-Batiscan: Demographics

+Government

 Regional Administration

 From 1855 to 1982, the city was the seat of Champlain County.
 In 1982, the old county system was reformulated into the new regional county municipality (RCM) system, with Sainte-Geneviève-de-Batiscan becoming part of the Francheville RCM.
 On December 31, 2001, it was transferred from the Francheville RCM to the new Les Chenaux RCM, following the creation of the new City of Trois-Rivières and the dissolution of the Francheville RCM.